 Aledo in Parker County, Texas — The American South (West South Central)

 Location.
-32° 42.926′ N, 97° 36.05′ W. Marker is in Aledo, Texas, in Parker County.
-Marker is at the intersection of East Bankhead Highway and Farm to Market Road 1187, on the right when traveling east on East Bankhead Highway.
+32° 41.792′ N, 97° 36.155′ W. Marker is in Aledo, Texas, in Parker County.
+Marker is at the intersection of Farm to Market Road 1187 and Elm Street, on the right when traveling north on Road 1187.
 Touch for map.
-Marker is in this post office area: Aledo TX 76008, United States of America.
+Marker is at or near this postal address: 128 Elm Street, Aledo TX 76008, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 30, 2016, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 273 times since then and 11 times this year.
-Photos: 1, 2. submitted on April 30, 2016, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 17, 2020.
+It was originally submitted on July 17, 2020, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 33 times since then.
+Photos: 1, 2. submitted on July 17, 2020, by Brian Anderson of Atascocita, Texas.